 The University is committed to a fair and just environment for all its members.

-In either situation, there are initial processes available before a formal appeal or complaint is made.
-Below is a summary of the processes.
-It is strongly recommended you consult the relevant policy, read the Appeals and Complaints Guide, and discuss the situation with a staff member of your College.
+It is strongly recommended you consult the policy and discuss the situation with a staff member of your College.

 The Conduct and Misconduct Policy establishes a process where an incident or incidents can be reported within your College and responded to with one or more of a range of responses including early intervention, mediation, or other appropriate action.
 If the outcome of this process is unsatisfactory, or if warranted by the gravity of the situation, a complaint may be made using the Complaint Notification Form and sent to the University Secretary.
 Details of this process are in the Complaints Policy.

 If you require support in making a complaint, you should usually contact your College in the first instance and seek advice from a support officer in your College.

 You can contact the University’s Fair Treatment and Safeguarding Coordinator to discuss an incident of misconduct or to seek information about making a complaint.